 How will heritage impacts be managed?

 The Royal Oak Hotel does not meet the criteria to be considered of State Heritage significance.
 However, Transport for NSW recognises that the Royal Oak Hotel and Stables is considered an item of local heritage value.
-The former Cobb & Co Stables, located at the rear of the property, forms an important part of the local government heritage listing for the Royal Oak Hotel, and will be retained and protected during the removal of the hotel.
+The former Cobb & Co Stables, located at the rear of the property, forms an important part of the local government heritage listing for the Royal Oak Hotel, and has been retained and protected during the removal of the hotel.

 What will happen to the site?

 The NSW Government, in consultation with the City of Parramatta Council and the community, will explore options for the future use of any residual land resulting from the removal of the Royal Oak Hotel.
-Work to remove the Royal Oak Hotel began on 4 May 2020.
-Further information is provided in the community notification.